annaesvensson/yellow-icon/README.md

 ## Acknowledgments

 This extension includes [Font Awesome 4.7.0](https://github.com/FortAwesome/Font-Awesome) by Dave Gandy.
-Thanks for the beautiful icons.
+Thank you for the beautiful icons.

 ## Installation